-“Uuuh-aaah!”
+‘Uuuh-aaah!’
 Sport climbing’s Ondra screams his way to top

 He may be the loudest, too.

-There are other climbers know for their wall-echoing wails, like American Chris Sharma and German Olympian Alex Megos.
+There are other climbers known for their wall-echoing wails, like American Chris Sharma and German Olympian Alex Megos.

 Ondra takes it to another octave, just as he does on the rock face.